photoprism/photoprism-docs/docs/developer-guide/index.md

 An important part of our journey is to explore new ways in product development and build better software through simplicity and consistent use of community feedback.
-You are [welcome to share your thoughts](../contact.md) with us, especially if you haven't actively contributed yet.
+You are [welcome to share your thoughts](../contact.md) with us, also if you are "just" a user and haven't actively contributed yet.

 ## Creating Bug Reports ##